Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions. Those

 When it comes to stickers for your cell phone, gravitational waves and scalar waves are right up on top of the list of sales arguments: "Works with Gravitational Waves or Scalar Waves" or at

 least "Uses Quantum technology".
-I always wonder why everybody else seems to understand how those waves work but only I and a few other poor souls seem to have no idea how they actually do.
-Or
+I always wonder why everybody else seems to understand how those waves work but only I and a few others have no idea how they actually do.
+Or maybe I do have an

-maybe I do have an idea: that they work best as a marketing and sales proposition.
+idea: that they work best as a marketing and sales proposition.

 "I think I can safely say that nobody understands quantum mechanics." - Richard Feynman